 Develop

 The develop section is split into Geography and History, eight lessons of Geography and History are taught.
-During this, children’s learning will delve more deeply into the theme as they acquire new knowledge and skills, such as making, doing, composing, building, exploring and investigating.
+During this, children’s learning will delve more deeply into the theme as they acquire new substantive knowledge and disciplinary knowledge and skills, including map work, investigations, bias, gathering information and composing.
 Children will be encouraged to find the answers to the questions which they have posed during the engage week.
-Throughout this section of the project, children will be taught substantive and disciplinary knowledge and provided with tasks that challenge and deepen their understanding.
+Throughout this section of the project, children will be taught substantive and disciplinary knowledge and provided with tasks that challenge and deepen their understanding based on prior learning.

 Innovate

 During this section of the Imaginative Learning Project, which lasts for 4-6 sessions, children will be provided with the opportunity to apply their skills, knowledge and understanding to real-life and imaginary contexts, showing enterprise in solving problems.
 Children will be encouraged to reflect upon and identify their own needs and will be enabled to take on different roles and responsibilities.
-At the end of each innovate pathway, children will have produced a high quality product of which they are proud.
+At the end of each innovate pathway, children will have produced a high quality product of which they are proud and demonstrates a consolidation of their learning from the topic.

 Express

 The final step in the learning process, sees children performing, presenting and becoming experts.
 During the final week of each project, children will evaluate their finished products, processes and progress and will have the opportunity to celebrate their achievements.
 At this point, learning will be linked back to the starting point of the engage week.
 During a “landing” day, children will present and express their learning to an audience, which will enable Parents, Parishioners and the local community to be involved with school.
+By presenting their learning to a range of audiences, children become confident in articulation their learning and making links to their prior knowledge.

 Children with Special Educational Needs